 It is shown in \cite[Corollary A.3]{GN} that the modality is independent of the Rosenlicht stratification.
-It is clear that $\mathcal A$-equivalent parametrizations have the same $\mathcal A$-modality.\\
+It is clear that $\mathcal A$-equivalent parameterizations have the same $\mathcal A$-modality.\\

-Before we continue, we show that the jet spaces can be considered as families of parametrizations in the sense of Definition \ref{def.fam}.
+Before we continue, we show that the jet spaces can be considered as families of parameterizations in the sense of Definition \ref{def.fam}.
 This will be used in the sequel.

-\begin{defn} [Jet space family] (1) We identify the space of $l$-jets of parametrizations with an affine space over $K$ by considering the coefficients of a parametrization as variables.
+\begin{defn} [Jet space family] (1) We identify the space of $l$-jets of parameterizations with an affine space over $K$ by considering the coefficients of a parameterization as variables.
 Formally the identification is done by the map $tJ_l(t)^2 \to Y_l,$

 where $\mathrm J_l:=K[x_\alpha,y_\beta]$ is the coordinate ring of $Y_l =\Max (\mathrm J_l)$.
 Then